kellyjonbrazil/jc/docs/parsers/iptables.md

 Usage:
     Specify --iptables as the first argument if the piped input is coming from iptables

-    Supports -vLn for all tables
+    Supports -vLn and --line-numbers for all tables

 Examples: